surveyjs/survey-creator/docs/Build-Component-Questions.md

 ## Component registration API

 To register a new component, you have to add to into _Survey.ComponentCollection.Instance_ singleton a json with at least two attributes:
-* name - unique name accross all SurveyJS classes.
+* name ― unique name across all SurveyJS classes.
-* questionJSON or elementsJSON - a wrapper question JSON or the JSON list of elements (questions and panels).
+* questionJSON or elementsJSON ― a wrapper question JSON or the JSON list of elements (questions and panels).

 ### The full list of parameters